agilecustoms/release/README.md

 ### Credits and Links

+- https://github.com/semantic-release/semantic-release - NPM library to generate next version and release notes.
+Used as essential part of `agilecustoms/publish` action
+- https://github.com/cycjimmy/semantic-release-action - GH action wrapper for `semantic-release` library
-- https://github.com/anothrNick/github-tag-action — easy and powerful action to generate the next version and push it as tag.
+- https://github.com/anothrNick/github-tag-action — easy and powerful GH action to generate the next version and push it as tag.
 Used it for almost 2 years until switched to semantic-release